shehreendheda/katacoda-scenarios/rumcwv/step2.md

 In the terminal on the right, the enviroment is being prepared.
 You will see a message `Provisioning Complete` along with some login credentials when the environment is prepared.

-Click the `IDE` tab.
+Click the **IDE** tab on the right.
 It may take a few seconds to load.
 Once the IDE loads, open the file `deploy/docker-compose/docker-compose-slow.yml`{{open}} to view the file in the editor.

 This docker-compose file brings the Storedog app online and instruments the Datadog agent and Storedog app services for monitoring with Datadog.